Language Access Plan

 Hospital Fair Billing Program (HFBP)

-Workforce Development Programs
+Office of Health Workforce Development

 HCAI improves healthcare access and works to ensure California’s health professions reflect the diversity and language needs of California’s population by providing scholarships, loan repayments, and stipends to students and graduates committed to providing direct patient care in areas of unmet need.
-HCAI also provides grants to institutions working to develop a diverse health care workforce.
-Scholarship programs provide students with support to finance their education while accepted or enrolled in a health professions program.
-Several of HCAI’s workforce programs focus on developing allied health professionals including professionals with language proficiency in non-English languages, listed below.

 Language Access Requirements

-1. Number or proportion of LEP persons eligible to be served or likely to be encountered by the program or service
+1. Number or proportion of LEP persons eligible to be served or likely to be encountered by the program or service;

-2. Frequency with which LEP individuals come into contact with the program
+2. Frequency with which LEP individuals come into contact with the program;

-4. Resources available to our department and costs of language services
+4. Resources available to our department and costs of language services.

 Please note that this Plan does not address HCAI’s process for conducting or reporting on the biennial language survey required under the Dymally Alatorre Bilingual Services Act (DABSA).
 As outlined in HCAI’s Bilingual Service Policy, per DABSA requirements, if HCAI is not granted exemption from participation in the Language Survey, HCAI shall conduct a biennial assessment (every even-numbered year) by surveying HCAI employees in public contact positions to determine HCAI’s compliance with DABSA, and to develop an implementation plan that will ensure that non-English speaking and LEP persons have full and complete access to program services.
 The EEO Office will develop HCAI’s implementation plan of correction, in conjunction with HCAI’s public facing programs, to correct any deficiencies identified by the survey.